Mindful/tagshow/README.md

 A project for tagging images using XMP and spitting them out as simple HTML slideshows.
 Written primarily for my own use, and because I was curious about XMP.

-TODO:
- - Change the "where_tag_lesser" method not to drop images without that tag from the list.

 Dependencies:
  - [jquery](http://jquery.com/)
  - [cycle2](http://jquery.malsup.com/cycle2/)